grjsmith/practical_strategy_for_technologists/Chapter2.md

 In Chapter 1 it was proposed that tactics are patterns of behavior that when used in similar situations can achieve repeatable results.
 Simple examples were given using a pincer movement and trojan horse tactics.

-This chapter will present a framework for managing situations to make successful implementation of tactics more likely.
+This chapter will present a framework for understanding the environment an organization operates within and the conditions inside an organization that can impact the likelihood of successfully implementing a tactical approach.

 ## Sun Tzu’s Art of War